a11ywatch/docs/docs/api.md

 ---
-description: The A11yWatch API introduction on how to configure the service.
+description: The A11yWatch lite API introduction on how to configure the service.
 id: api
 title: API
 ---

 [View Repo](https://github.com/a11ywatch/a11ywatch-core)

-The core API gateway for A11yWatch.
+The core API gateway for A11yWatch lite.

 ## Getting Started